George Washington University

 - If Only Trump Were as Predictable as Reagan 3 years ago

 - Paternalism in Humanitarian Efforts: Despicable, Justifiable or Both?
 5 years ago

 Michael Barnett is University Professor of International Affairs and Political Science at the George Washington University.
 His research interests include the Middle East, humanitarian action, global governance, global ethics, and the United Nations.

 Among his many books are Eyewitness to a Genocide: The United Nations and Rwanda; Dialogues in Arab Politics: Negotiations in Regional Order; Empire of Humanity: A History of Humanitarianism; Rules for the World: International Organizations in World Politics (with Martha Finnemore); Security Communities (co-edited with Emanuel Adler); Sacred Aid (co-edited with Janice Stein); Power and Global Governance (co-edited with Raymond Duvall); and Humanitarianism in Question (co-edited with Thomas Weiss).
 Currently, he is an Associate Editor of International Organization.
-His current research projects range from international paternalism, the changing architecture of global governance, to the relationship between human rights and humanitarianism.
-His most recent book is The Star and the Stripes: A History of the Foreign Policies of the American Jews (Princeton University Press).
+His most recent books are The Star and the Stripes: A History of the Foreign Policies of the American Jews (Princeton University Press), and Paternalism Beyond Borders.

 He previously taught at the University of Minnesota, the University of Wisconsin, Macalester College, Wellesley College, and the Hebrew University of Jerusalem; was a visiting scholar at the New School for Social Research and the Dayan Center at Tel-Aviv University; and was a Visiting Professor at the Graduate Institute of International Studies in Geneva, Switzerland.
 Professor Barnett is a member of the Council on Foreign Relations and the recipient of many grants and awards for his research.